 In some states you aren’t required to make either a general or a specific statement but are instead required to designate the reason your company exists by selecting the appropriate NAICS (North American Industry Classification System) code.

 This six-digit numeric code is used by federal statistical agencies as a standardized classification system for businesses, and it's maintained by the Office of Management and Budget in partnership with Statistics Canada and Mexico's INEGI.
+If a form asks you to choose one, follow these NAICS code lookup steps.

 Conclusion